 - He went round about the villages, teaching (Mark 6:6)

-Since the Gospels were mostly “eyewitness accounts” (Luke 1:2, II Peter 1:6) and there were no eyewitness accounts of his post-age 12 exploits until age 30, it is highly likely he spent these years outside of Judea.
+The Gospel mostly presented “eyewitness accounts” (Luke 1:2, II Peter 1:6) and there were no eyewitness accounts on Jesus’s missing years, and even his post-age 12 exploits until age 30.
+It is highly likely he spent these years outside of Judea.

 During his life on earth, Jesus gave up the comforts of home and family to proclaim his kingdom to others.
 He has sacrificed his time and energy to teach, heal, comfort, and challenge people.